JiajingFang/LLM-Chatbot/README.md

 ```

 # todo
-0 docker-compose for frontend part && makefile clean
-1 show the answer better
+1 show the answer better and change to english

 2 jwt and login page

 3 separate collection for compare and chat prompt

 4 save the answer

+5 auto deploy in git env(in react_deployment_guide local)